Cutting Through the Noise

 “The repetition of true facts does eventually have an effect.”

-To penetrate the noise, consider re-purposing your content, saying the important things multiple times and multiple venues.
+To penetrate the noise, consider re-purposing your content and saying the important things multiple times and in multiple venues.

 Especially in the age of “attention deficit,” communicating an important message once, likely won’t do the job.